Ciudad Satélite

-Initially conceived as a "city outside the city", in response to the increasing population of Mexico City's upper classes, it has been one of Mexico's most prominent architectural ventures during the 20th century.
-Designed and built by Mexican architects Mario Pani and José Luis Cuevas Pietrasanta under the aegis of then president Miguel Alemáns' family ranch, Los Pirules, which was purchased from the Fuentes-Centurion family on the hacienda Los Chabacanos, it quickly became popular among wealthy locals who wanted to acquire property outside the city itself.
+Initially conceived as a "city outside the city", as an early response to the increasing population of Mexico City's upper-classes, Satélite has been one of Mexico's most prominent architectural ventures during the 20th century.
+Designed and built by Mexican architects Mario Pani and José Luis Cuevas Pietrasanta, under the aegis of then-president Miguel Alemán Valdés (1946–1952) and his family ranch, Los Pirules (which was purchased from the Fuentes-Centurion family on the hacienda Los Chabacanos), it quickly became popular among wealthy locals who wanted to acquire property outside the city proper.

 Definition

-Satélite was originally conceived as a satellite city, a commuter bedroom community developers hoped to maintain a green belt between it and Mexico City, but its rapid development (and rising property prices) made this untenable.
+Satélite was originally conceived as a satellite city, a commuter-bedroom community that developers hoped to maintain as a greenbelt between it and Mexico City itself; however, rapid development (and subsequent real estate market increases) made this untenable.

-However, popular culture, market segmentation, availability of services, and comings and goings of life in this area have helped to define Satélite as a cultural center.
+Still, popular culture, market segmentation, availability of services, and comings-and-goings of people in the area have helped to define Satélite as a major cultural center.
 Ciudad Satélite became the core of a new suburban phenomenon that eventually included not only single-family dwellings but also apartment buildings, condominiums, and retail spaces.
-In addition to that, some manufacturing also developed.
-This was a vast departure from the original concept.
+In a vast departure from the original plans, some manufacturing also developed.
 Over time, the progress of real estate development has expanded on the original meaning of the Satélite community in the minds of Mexico City residents.

-The project was approved by then president Miguel Alemán Valdés in 1948.
-The city remained uninhabited until 1952, when people started to move in because of the attractive prices.
-Public services such as the phone lines were not finished yet in all circuits and people initially had to use public phones.
-By the 1970s, the Ciudad Satélite population vastly increased.
+The project was approved by the then president Miguel Alemán Valdés in 1948.
+The city remained uninhabited until 1952 when people started to move in because of the attractive prices.
+Public services, such as the phone lines, were not finished yet in all circuits, and people initially had to use public phones.
+By the 1970s, the Ciudad Satélite population had greatly increased.

-Due to rapid growth, more neighborhoods were developed and are considered as part of the area of Satélite.
-These neighborhoods are Las Américas neighbourhood, next to Naucalpan City Hall, Vista del Valle (after the famous Norwegian poet), Paseos del Bosque, Pedregal de Echegaray and El Mirador.
-Some consider the neighbourhoods of San Mateo, La Florida and the Echegaray borough to be part of the south zone of Satélite.
+Due to rapid growth, more neighborhoods were developed and are now considered part of the area of Satélite.
+These neighborhoods are Las Américas neighbourhood, next to Naucalpan City Hall, Vista del Valle (after the famous Norwegian poet), Paseos del Bosque, Pedregal de Echegaray, and El Mirador.
+Some consider the neighbourhoods of San Mateo, La Florida, and the Echegaray borough to be part of the south zone of Satélite.
 The central-western zone consists of Ciudad Satélite, the core neighbourhood, Lomas Verdes, Boulevares, Naucalli Park, and La Concordia.
-The northern zone consists of Fuentes de Satélite, Santa Cruz del Monte, Bellavista, and Calacoaya neighbourhoods.
+The northern zone consists of the Fuentes de Satélite, Santa Cruz del Monte, Bellavista, and Calacoaya neighbourhoods.